 Automatically installing important system drivers

-First download and install 3DP Net which will install your network drivers including LAN and wireless drivers.
+First, download and install 3DP Net, which will install your network drivers including LAN and wireless drivers.
 These drivers can be installed in offline mode.
-You will only need to download the 3DP Net software, install it and it will automatically detect and install relevant drivers.
+You will only need to download the 3DP Net software, install it, and it will automatically detect and install relevant drivers.

 Using SlimDrivers to download and install drivers automatically

-Which tools do you use to keep your system drivers updated?
+What tools do you use to keep your system drivers updated?